Sue: Six parts. Oh joy. This had better be ****ing good, Neil.

 Me: That was Philip Hinchcliffe’s last story.

-Sue: I’ll have to knock some marks off for the casual racism, the mouse and the shambolic fight scene at the end.
+Sue: I’ll have to knock some marks off for the casual racism, the mouse, and the shambolic fight scene at the end.
 But I really enjoyed it.
-The pacing was about right and the sets, direction and the acting were as good as it gets.
-The villain was a bit hammy but you can’t have everything.
+The pacing was about right, and the sets, direction and acting were as good as it gets.
+The villain was a bit hammy, but you can’t have everything.

 Later that night, we watched the Lively Arts: Whose Doctor Who documentary together.
 It would have been rude not to.

 Sue: It’s a really slow version of Doctor Who Confidential.
-Some of these clips are almost as long as the episodes themselves.
+Some of these clips are almost as long as the episodes.

-She woke up two minutes from the end and she did that classic thing where she pretended that she saw the whole thing, even though I was waving my hand in front of her face throughout most of it.
+She perks up when they cover the topic of set design, but she nods off in the middle of an interview with an educationalist.
+She wakes up two minutes from the end and does that classic thing where she pretends she saw the whole thing, even though I was waving my hand in front of her face.

 Sue: It reminded me of one of those Up documentaries.
-Ed Stradling should have tracked down the original interviewees to see whether they all turned out like you, or whether their own kids still watch the programme today.
+Ed Stradling should have tracked down the original interviewees to see whether they all turned out like you, or whether their kids watch the programme today.
 That would have been interesting.
-He missed a trick.
+He missed a trick there.